vijay1996/Inpusplugin/README.md

 ## Footnote

-This project is built as part of a coding requirent provided by Inpsyde GMBH to test the wordpress skills of the job applicant.
+This project is built as part of a coding requirent provided by Inpsyde GmbH to test the wordpress skills of the job applicant.

 Following APIs are used to fetch and display data -
 1. https://jsonplaceholder.typicode.com/users to display list of users